 70 Re-entry Policy Council, "Report of the Re-Entry Policy Council: Charting the Safe and Successful Return of Prisoners to the Community," January 2005, p.
-127, http://reentrypolicy.org/publications/1694;file (last visited 5/9/2012).
+127, http://reentrypolicy.org/publications/1694; file (last visited 5/9/2012).
+71 Id. at p.
+128.

-completed.72 The Subcommittee recommends that the department should take steps to avoid transferring inmates who are nearing a program's completion to avoid program disruptions.
+completed.72 The Task Force recommends that the department should take steps to avoid transferring inmates who are nearing a program's completion to avoid program disruptions.